Home » How To » How to Cut a Tomato (3 Ways)

-Say goodbye to soggy crushed tomatoes for good, and learn how to cut a tomato three ways for the perfect healthy addition to salads, sandwiches, and more!
+Say goodbye to soggy crushed tomatoes forever!
+Learn how to cut a tomato three ways for the perfect, juicy addition to salads, sandwiches, and more.

 Side view of the top of a tomato being sliced off.